appuio/docs/how-tos.rst

 ::

-  $ oc new-build . --strategy="source" -i "s2i-image-stream"
+  $ oc new-build s2i-builder-image~SSH_REPO_URL --name="new-bc"

-The ``s2i-image-stream`` above specifies the S2I-builder image OpenShift is going to use to build your application source.
+The ``s2i-builder-image`` above specifies the S2I-builder image OpenShift is going to use to build your application source. ``SSH_REPO_URL`` should be replaced with the path of your repository, for example "git@gitlab.example.com:john/example_project.git".

 As a final step, add the ``sshsecret`` to the newly created build config:

 ::

-  $ oc set build-secret --source bc/newly-created-build sshsecret
+  $ oc set build-secret --source bc/new-bc sshsecret

 You should now be able to successfully run your source-to-image builds on OpenShift.